jundalisay/spblist/content/en/material/solutions/levitation.md

 <!-- then use this as the basis for a levitating object propelled by the aether.    -->

 {{< i s="/graphics/physics/aethertech.png" a="Crude Aether technology" c="Crude aether technology can be done with home equipment to create action at a distance.
 As we only use household tools such as a digital kitchen scale, we find inconsistencies in the weight change.
-But this is still different from having no change in the control (i.e video-record the weight-value for 10 minutes with and without the aether induction)" >}}
+But this is still different from having no change in the control (i.e video-record the weight-value for 10 minutes with and without the aether induction).
+The nature of spacetime and atom-shaking explains why all UFOs must be symmetrically shaped" >}}

 Technically, this produced very tiny vertical movement and we are not able to create horizontal movement.
 But  in theory, horizontal movement is possible by adjusting the soa.
 This is already proven by levitating monks and would need more conscious aethereal effort to travel horizontally i.e. they usually go vertically unconsciously.